darrenjhsu/XSNAMD/README.md

 ```

-### Example datasets / Tutorial

-Example datasets and a tutorial can be found in the example/ folder.
-The input
-files are prepared for you, so you can try out the program.
-Also see README
-within the example/ folder.

 ### If you want to fit c, c1, and c2 with one starting strcuture and one static experimental measurement